misia732/databases_project/README.md

 The first critical feature of the system is the ability to present a comprehensive and dynamic menu to customers.
 This menu will include:

-Pizza Listings: A list of all available pizzas at the restaurant, each with detailed information.
+Pizza Listings: A list of all available pizzas at the restaurant, each with detailed information. <br />
-Ingredients: Display all ingredients used in each pizza.
+Ingredients: Display all ingredients used in each pizza. <br />
-Price Calculation: Show the price of each pizza, calculated based on the sum of its ingredient costs, a 40% profit margin, and the inclusion of a 9% VAT.
+Price Calculation: Show the price of each pizza, calculated based on the sum of its ingredient costs, a 40% profit margin, and the inclusion of a 9% VAT. <br />
-Dietary Information: Indicate whether each pizza is vegetarian or vegan based on its ingredients.
+Dietary Information: Indicate whether each pizza is vegetarian or vegan based on its ingredients. <br />
-Additional Items: The menu should also list drinks and desserts.
+Additional Items: The menu should also list drinks and desserts. <br />
-The menu must include at least 10 distinct pizzas, featuring at least 10 different ingredients, along with 4 drinks and 2 desserts.
+The menu must include at least 10 distinct pizzas, featuring at least 10 different ingredients, along with 4 drinks and 2 desserts. <br />
 This menu is the first point of interaction between the customer and the system, so it must be user-friendly and informative.
-Additionally, it should demonstrate the software’s ability to dynamically calculate and present pricing based on the ingredients and other factors.
+Additionally, it should demonstrate the software’s ability to dynamically calculate and present pricing based on the ingredients and other factors. <br />

 ### Order Processing
 The system must also manage the complete process of taking and processing orders, including:

 Order Placement: Allow customers to place orders for pizzas, drinks, and desserts.
-Each order must include at least one pizza.
+Each order must include at least one pizza. <br />
 Customer Information Management: Store essential customer information such as name, gender, birthdate, phone number, and address.
-This information is crucial for order confirmation and delivery.
+This information is crucial for order confirmation and delivery. <br />
 Customer Accounts and Discounts:
 Implement a simple login system for customers, which does not need to be highly secure.
 Track the number of pizzas each customer has ordered.
 After 10 pizzas, customers should automatically receive a 10% discount on their next order.